ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 ## Namespace added for primary controller parameters in Rotation Shim Controller

 In [PR #5654](https://github.com/ros-navigation/navigation2/pull/5654), a namespace was introduced for the primary controller parameters within the Rotation Shim Controller.
-This change ensures proper handling of dynamic parameter updates by grouping the primary controller’s parameters under its own namespace.
+This change ensures proper handling of dynamic parameter updates by grouping the primary controller's parameters under its own namespace.

 Before